HOME

 Christmas Eve 1944

-**Sgt.
-John D. McKenzie of the 456th Parachute Field Artillery Battalion, 82nd Airborne Division, writes in his book "On Time, On Target", of how his artillery observation post (supporting the 505 Parachute Infantry) at Trois Pont, Belgium.
-The post was manned by five paratroopers of the 456th, and were overcome by twelve SS men from Colonel Peiper's Kampfgruppe and taken prisoner.
+** Sgt.
+John D. McKenzie of the 456th Parachute Field Artillery Battalion, 82nd Airborne Division, writes in his book "On Time, On Target", of how his artillery observation team(supporting the 505 Parachute Infantry) at Trois Pont, Belgium became POW's.
+The observation post was manned by five paratroopers of the 456th, and were overcome by twelve SS men from Colonel Peiper's Kampfgruppe and taken prisoner.
 (They were part of Peiper's Kampfgruppe of approximately 800 SS men making their way back to German lines on Christmas eve 1944 after running out of fuel for their panzers.
-On top of having no fuel, the 504th Parachute Infantry (sister regiment of the 505-PIR) gave an awful beating to the Germans at Cheneux, Belgium, December 20,21, 1944.)
+On top of having no fuel, the 504th Parachute Infantry (sister regiment of the 505-PIR) gave an awful beating to the Germans at Cheneux, Belgium, on December 20,21, 1944.)
 Sgt.
 McKenzie's observation post was only two miles west of Field Marshall Montgomery's new Christmas eve defensive line at Basse Bodeux.
+(500 to 800 men of Colonel Peiper's Kampfgruppe, were hidden in the red circle area all day Christmas Eve 1944.)

 Below is the morning report listing Francis as, missing in action.